andersfuf/UIS_Prototype/README.md

 CUS7-4 (anders, 100%, left): ER to relational part. deposit, transfer, withdraw;

+CUS7-5 (name, ): must be logged in as employee part

+CUS7-6 (name, ): restrict from_accounts to employees manages accounts

 CUS4(SPLIT): As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.
 SPLIT current date (CUS4-1; date part (CUS4-2)

 CUS4-1(anders, 60%): investment list; list of each and a total; one line for each investment account; at a given date; accounts.html with overview just start (5%); SPLIT; consolidate up to and including ‘dags dato’-current date.; ; SPLIT model part (CUS4-4).